KayleeMcLaren/kubernetes-devops-journey/README.md

 **Solution:**

 Switched to Docker driver - more stable on Windows.
+This works because Docker operates at the OS level by sharing the host’s kernel.
+Docker Desktop automatically launches a lightweight Linux VM in the background to provide that necessary kernel.
+Windows uses the Windows Subsystem for Linux (WSL 2) to get near-native performance.

 ```
 minikube delete